eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ```

-In order to see the native NES sprite files, I needed to output it to an HTML5 canvas.
+In order to see the native NES sprite files, we need to output it to an HTML5 canvas.
 The idea is to hop through the binary file 16 bytes (1 sprite) at a time and calculate the 8x8 pixels to place on the canvas.
 The `putPixel` method handled the mapping for the current palette from color b, 1, 2, 3 to the appropriate RGB.

 ```javascript
 function NEStoCanvas(byteArray){